Skip to Main Content

 • Your Child’s Development: Did you know you can do the Ages and Stages Development Questionnaire (ASQ) when your infant is as young as 1 month old and up to 60 months?
 This tool is FREE on the Help Me Grow Ottawa page!
 Check on your child’s development and milestones throughout their growing up for school readiness.

 • Car Seat Safety Check Events: All car seat inspections are free.
 A limited number of low-cost replacement car seats are available at all locations, for those who qualify.
 Children who need a replacement seat must be present with a parent or legal guardian.
-This flyer has all the dates and locations.
+See Corewell Health's website for more details.

 • Sibshops: Brothers and sisters of children with special needs, disabilities and chronic illness have a group that’s just for them, Sibshops.
 Sibshops are peer support groups that offer a safe and engaging space for siblings to learn, have fun, meet and be supported by other children who understand what it’s like to have a sibling with special needs.
 Sibshops is held one Saturday a month from 9am-11am in Zeeland.
 Click here for more information on having your child participate in Sibshops.